Antastik/Tic-tac-toe/README.md

 - [Future Improvements](#future-improvements)

 ## Overview
 This is a text-based implementation of Tic-Tac-Toe where two players take turns marking spaces on a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.

 ## Features
 - Interactive command-line interface
 - Two-player gameplay (X and O)
 - Move validation to prevent illegal moves
-- Undo functionality to revert the last move
-- Game statistics tracking (wins, losses, draws)
-- Option to reset the game or quit at any time
-- Clear visual representation of the game board

 ## Installation